teamniteo/handbook/5_People/hiring.md

    6. Do they learn from their mistakes and change their ways in order not to repeat them?
    7. Why do they use the tools and techniques they use?
 Is it because "things are this way" or they have a specific reason why this tool/technique makes them better in some way?
    8. What do they do outside of their work life?
 Any volunteering perhaps?
 Open Source contributions?
 Activity in non-profit organizations?
    9. Discuss salary.
-Go through our "you set your own salary" policy, profit sharing and other benefits.
-Ask the candidate to think about their salary for a day or two and get back to us with a figure.
+Go through our salary policy, profit sharing and other benefits.

 **6. Offer**